linusgun/linusgun/README.md

 ## Consulting work

-As side projects, I collaborate with companies and start-ups as consultant, below some of these projects:
+As side projects, I collaborate with companies and start-ups as consultant, below some of these projects.
+I welcome project inquiries — reach out to me on [LinkedIn]((https://www.linkedin.com/in/david-yabar-25543071/) to discuss further.

 ### On going